This syllabus and its linked resources are still in draft form. Check for updates as winter semester nears.

 Poli 399r.
 You will receive 3.0 or 6.0 credits (your choice) for the actual internship and related coursework as part of Poli 399r during winter semester.
 Once the university's add/drop deadline passes, you cannot change how much Poli 399r credit you are registered for.
 Read this syllabus before the add/drop deadline and consider carefully how much credit you would like to earn and how much written work you would like to do after the internship.
 (In years past, we required all interns to complete 6.0 credit hours.
 We created the 3.0 credit option to accommodate students who do not need the credit hours to graduate and prefer to pay part-time tuition.
 If 6.0 credits won't speed your graduation plans, save yourself some money and register for only 3.0 credits.)

 Optional second block courses.
 Together, Poli 397 and Poli 399r will earn you up to 8.0 credits.
 If you wish to earn more, you can enroll in Poli 331 or Poli 421 for second block.
 You may have noticed that second block starts before the internship ends.
 Don't worry: The department offers these second-block electives specifically for returning legislative interns, meaning that these classes don't get fully underway until after the internship ends.
-Expect the instructors to compensate for the lost class time by asking you to complete some readings or other assignments on your own while the internship is still in progress.
+Expect the instructors to compensate for the lost class time by asking you to complete some readings or other assignments on your own while the internship is still in progress, or by accelerating the course's pace.
 (You may register for second block courses offered by other departments if you wish, but you will need to make arrangements with the instructor to miss the first several days of class; not all instructors will agree to this.)

 Consider an interdisciplinary minor in Civic Engagement.
 Both Poli 397 and 399r count toward this minor's 18 credit hours, in addition to other courses you may have taken.